sa2c/git-demystified/_episodes/02-commits-and-branches.md

 fatal: Could not read from remote repository.
 ~~~
 {: .output}
 then there is an issue with your ssh setup.
+Take another look at the
-You should go back and check it again or ask a helper to check if with you.
-Once you've cloned the respository, change into that directory with
+previous episode, or ask a helper to check if with you.
+Once you've
+cloned the respository, change into that directory with
 ~~~
 $ cd example-gitflow
 ~~~